How Expensive is Astrophotography? (What You Need to Spend)

 Many ask “How expensive is astrophotography?”, and many believe it is.
 How true is this?
 I’ll answer this question in this post.
 It’s not as straightforward as you might think, let’s find out why.

-Astrophotography is expensive, depending on your definition of expensive.
+Astrophotography is expensive, but this depends on your definition of expensive.
 You can get started in astrophotography for around $500 or less, but as you progress, you will want to acquire more expensive equipment.
 A good equatorial mount costs at least $1000.
 Telescopes and cameras can cost more than this.

 astrophotography camera